 There has been a lot of talking, but talk isn’t changing anything.
 It’s time to start doing.

-The future — a bright, desirable future — is built together, in communities of collaboration, caring and love.
+The future — a bright, desirable future — is built together, in communities of collaboration, caring, and love.
 By building new products, forging connections, dreaming up iconic brands that not only look good but do good.
 By finding diverse and different people who can work together and become more than a sum of their parts.
 By learning from the entrepreneurs who have paved the way for the rest of us by doing, not by staying home and talking about it.

 Entrepreneurship, real entrepreneurship, isn’t just hand-waving and “pöhinä.”
 It’s hard work with dozens of skills and thinking tools required to get things done.
 If you do decide to become an entrepreneur, it will most likely be the hardest job you’ll ever have.
 It might, however, also be the most meaningful job you’ll ever have.
 Who knows, it may even be lots of fun.
 Whatever you decide, learning to think and act like an entrepreneur will make you a champion in any occupation.

 Close your eyes for a while.
 Try to envision something that doesn’t exist, something that cannot be seen.
-Something that we, the human race, can’t even think of yet.
+Something that we, the human race, need but can’t even think of yet.
 It doesn’t exist, but it can be done — by exploring, experimenting, trying, failing, crying and trying again, ending up with something that no one has ever thought of before.

 Come work with our teachers and learn what is at the forefront of entrepreneurship in the world today.
-Come work with our students and learn to lead the way towards a more courageous and caring world.
+Come work with our students and learn to lead the way towards a more sustainable, courageous, and caring world.

 Come to Aalto Ventures Program to learn how to build like an entrepreneur — and start doing.